 Exploration of light and the development of a studio lighting portfolio.

-ARTA 424 Animation, Film, Photography and Motion Design Studio I
+ARTA 424 Animation, Film, and Photography Studio I

-ARTA 425 Animation, Film, Photography and Motion Design Studio II
+ARTA 425 Animation, Film, and Photography Studio II

 ARTA 426 Advanced Motion Studio